UConn study compiles depth of contamination at former Foxboro industrial property

 “Even though it’s critically important, some things need to hit the heart a little bit closer,” Manos said.
 “I just don’t see why kids need to be exposed to any of this stuff.”

-Participating remotely in Monday’s presentation, Angela Gallagher from the state DEA’s southeast regional office, said the former bleachery site remains on the agency’s radar.
+Participating remotely in Monday’s presentation, Angela Gallagher from the Massachusetts Dept. of Environmental Protection’s southeast regional office, said the former bleachery site remains on the agency’s radar.

 “Just so you do know, Mass DEP is aware and already had been working on this,” Gallagher said.
 “It hasn’t been lost and I do understand your frustration.
 We have been doing a lot of research and (the U-Conn report) has been extremely helpful.”